Festivals in Somerset come in all shapes and sizes.

 Wedmore Real Ale Festival takes place 13 – 15 September 2024.

 Somerset Art Weeks runs for a couple of weeks.
-In 2024 it will run from 21 September until 6 October.
-300+ artists host exhibitions and events in 100+ venues.
+In 2024 it will start on 21 September and finish on 6 October.
+The theme this year is Landscape: Flux and Flow.

 Chew Valley Beer Festival is on 4 & 5 October 2024

-Mendip Rocks! event usually run in early October.
-Celebrating the 450 million year geology of the Mendip Hills.
+Mendip Rocks! from 1 – 31 October.
+Celebrates the 450 million year geology of the Mendip Hills.
+Family events and workshops across the Mendips.

 Wells Food Festival is on the second Sunday in October.
 Free entry.
 200+ stalls!
 10.30am-4.30pm.